Transcormer: Transformer for Sentence Scoring with Sliding Language Modeling: Analyses

 \subsection{Sentence Scoring Quality at Each Position}

-To better analyze the effectiveness of bidirectional context to estimate token probability, we count the cross-entropy loss of each position in sentences for each LM.
-Specifically, we sample a subset of sentences as $\mathcal{S}$, and each sentence has the same token number $n$ (here $n$ is set as 20).
+Following previous experiences~\cite{Julian2020MLMScoring}, we count the cross-entropy loss of each position in sentences for each LM, to better analyze the effectiveness of bidirectional context to estimate token probability.
+Specifically, we sample a subset of sentences as $\mathcal{S}$, and each sentence has the same token number $n$ (here $n$ is 20).
 For each position $i$, we count the average cross-entropy over the sampled subset $\mathcal{S}$ based on the output probability of each LM.
 The results are displayed in Figure~\ref{fig_pos}.
 We can find that: 1) For CLM, the cross-entropy loss is higher at the first several positions and gradually decreases for the subsequent positions but is still higher than MLM and SLM, which indicates that only using undirectional information is not enough to measure the sentence score precisely.
 2) SLM can almost obtain similar loss as MLM at each position.
 Considering SLM just needs a single pass while MLM needs $n$ passes, this phenomenon further validates the superiority and efficiency of SLM in scoring sentences.